Emmanuel-kwizera/Scss/README.md

 # Scss
 ### Introduction to scss
-A website as mode of trying
+A website as mode of trying use of classes and variables